Top Digital Signage Software

 - CMS dashboard that is web-based for multi-user installations.

-- CMS dashboard that is multi-featured with no local software required.
+- A digital signage CMS that is multi-featured with no local software required.

-- CMS dashboard that supports multiple hardware and operating systems.
+- A digital signage CMS that supports multiple hardware and operating systems.

 - A CMS server that is efficient and scalable.